Disclaimer

 Great Dane Versus Other Dogs’ Life Expectancy

-A Great Dane can live from 7 to 10 years on average.
-But a Dachshund, a Maltese, and a Chihuahua can live more than 20 years, a German Shepherd 15 years and 13 years for a Beagle.
-Why is there such a difference in average life expectancy for these different dog breeds?
+On average, a Great Dane can live 7 to 10 years.
+But a Dachshund, a Maltese, and a Chihuahua can live more than 20 years, a German Shepherd 15 years, and a Beagle 13 years.
+Why is there such a difference in average life expectancy for these dog breeds?

-There are many factors that affect the average life expectancy of a dog breed.
+Many factors affect the average life expectancy of a dog breed.
 The most obvious one is the Great Dane’s overall health.
 Another issue is size.
 The bigger the dog, the shorter his life expectancy will be.
 This is generally the rule.
-The reason why bigger dogs, like the Great Dane, live for a shorter time is that larger dogs age faster than many small breed canines.
+Bigger dogs, like the Great Dane, live for a shorter time because larger dogs age faster than many small-breed canines.

-Another factor that affects longevity is genetics – some dog breeds have been bred to have specific qualities but this sometimes creates health problems, while others are more well-known for their vitality and healthiness.
-There’s really nothing that can be done about this.
+Another factor that affects longevity is genetics.
+Some dog breeds have been bred to have specific qualities, which sometimes creates health problems, while others are more well-known for their vitality and healthiness.
+There’s nothing that can be done about this.

-Because of the problems that many Great Danes can face which can become fatal, it is a good idea when purchasing a puppy to check the medical history and background of the puppy and its parents to ensure that you are buying a healthy and well-bred dog.
+Because many Great Danes can face problems that can become fatal, it is a good idea to check the medical history and background of the puppy and its parents when purchasing a puppy to ensure that you are buying a healthy and well-bred dog.

 This will not remove the risks of the breed but may give you peace of mind and ensure that you will enjoy as many years as possible with your new prized pet.